NDub40/Ndub40/README.md

 -
 - 💞️ - Rooting Android operating systems back when we needed to root just to have USB tethering, Flashing custom ROMS via CLI (Fastboot and ADB) is where my love for Linux started.
 -
-- 📫 How to reach me...
+- 📫 How to reach me...here.

 <!---